-As if phraseologies like ‘drug mafia’ or ‘movie mafia’ weren’t exciting the hipsters enough, that even a legally run business had to be suffixed with this dreaded jargon ‘mafia’!
-Flipkart we know is the ‘don’ of online shopping in India (only figuratively we mean, don’t you worry).
-But why and how did this term, mostly associated with crime, got associated with the most cherished Indian startup after all must be more interesting to find out.
+As if phraseologies like ‘drug mafia’ or ‘movie mafia’ weren’t exciting the hipsters enough that even a legally run business had to be suffixed with this dreaded jargon ‘mafia’!
+Flipkart, we know, is the ‘don’ of online shopping in India (only figuratively we mean, don’t you worry!).
+But do you want to know why and how did this term, mostly associated with crime, got associated with one of the most cherished Indian startups?

-This lingo was invented around 2007, for a set of former PayPal employees, who teamed up after quitting their jobs to ideate, fund & found leading tech companies of the world such as Tesla, Inc., LinkedIn, SpaceX, YouTube, Uber, Airbnb, Yelp et all making fortunes of money.
-Money talks – as they say – and it was sort of scream in this case because in just a few years, half a dozen of those tech-preneurs became billionaires.
-Quite a story isn’t it!
+This term was invented around 2007, to denote a set of former PayPal employees, who teamed up after quitting their jobs to ideate, fund, and found some of the leading tech companies of the world, such as Tesla, Inc., LinkedIn, SpaceX, YouTube, Uber, Airbnb, Yelp, etc., all of which eventually made huge fortunes.

-So obviously when a bunch of former Flipkart-ians aka ‘Flipsters’ did the same i.e. build bold tech startups employing their innovative ideas & investing their genius selves, they were called ‘Flipkart Mafia’.
-Yeah!
-Lot many of them were millionaires soon after, if you were wondering.
+Destiny worked in similar ways even with Flipkart, whose ex-employees continued to form new businesses and startups.
+Therefore, when a bunch of former Flipkart-ians aka ‘Flipsters’ did the same, i.e., build bold tech startups by deploying their innovative ideas and investing their genius selves, they were called ‘Flipkart Mafia’.

 No wonder so many of its employees went on to become successful entrepreneurs, he adds.
 Apart from that, he also claims that Flipkart has a very open culture.
 One which weighs ideas above ranks.
 Also a deeply engineering technology driven outlook which searches for knack for problem solving as a major quality in its people.
 No doubt such an ambience bred quite a few notable founders & their inventive startups.
 Let’s take a look.

 Not all dreams come true but Flipkart mafia has more than a few great ones